…Every man able to go to war… (Numbers 1:20, 22, 24, 26, 28, 30, 32, 34, 36, 38, 40, 42, 44)

 And when Israel set up camp, the Levites were in the very center.

-The men in my church might scoff.
+Some men might scoff.
 “Yeah… those Levites needed to be in the center.
 They needed to be surrounded by the warriors, so the fighting men could protect them.”

-But I like to see it a little differently.
-The Levites stayed in the center of camp–closest to the Tabernacle, so they could continually intercede for the people.
+But that’s not why the priests and Levites were in the center of the camp.
+The Levites were positioned closest to the Tabernacle, so they could continually intercede for the people.
 They could continually offer sacrifices.
 They could constantly stand in the breach between holy God and sinful man.

 Again, no disrespect to the hunters, and shooters, and collectors among whom I live and work and minister.
 I love you.
 And I am thankful for you.
 And I also mean no disrespect to other ministers who enjoy responsible gun ownership.